MicrosoftDocs/winui-api/microsoft.ui.xaml.controls/textbox.md

 There are two properties that control whether the TextBox displays text on more than one line.
 + To let the text box allow and display the newline or return characters, set the [AcceptsReturn](textbox_acceptsreturn.md) property to **true**.
 + To enable text wrapping, set the [TextWrapping](textbox_textwrapping.md) property to **Wrap**.
 (TextBox doesn't support the **TextWrapping.WrapWholeWords** enumeration value.)
- A multi-line TextBox will continue to grow vertically as text is entered unless it’s constrained by its [Height](../microsoft.ui.xaml/frameworkelement_height.md) or [MaxHeight](../microsoft.ui.xaml/frameworkelement_maxheight.md) property, or by a parent container.
-You should test that a multi-line TextBox doesn’t grow beyond its visible area, and constrain its growth if it does.
+ A multi-line TextBox will continue to grow vertically as text is entered unless it's constrained by its [Height](../microsoft.ui.xaml/frameworkelement_height.md) or [MaxHeight](../microsoft.ui.xaml/frameworkelement_maxheight.md) property, or by a parent container.
+You should test that a multi-line TextBox doesn't grow beyond its visible area, and constrain its growth if it does.
 Scrolling using a scroll-wheel or touch is automatically enabled when needed.
 However, vertical scrollbars are not shown by default.
 You can show the vertical scrollbars by setting the [ScrollViewer.VerticalScrollBarVisibility](scrollviewer_verticalscrollbarvisibility.md) to **Auto** on the embedded [ScrollViewer](scrollviewer.md), as shown here.

 ```xaml
 <TextBox AcceptsReturn="True" TextWrapping="Wrap"